broxus/octusbridge-contracts/docs/litepaper.md

 # Abstract

-This document is a simplified version of White Paper for TON Bridge V2.
-The following describes both the basic functionality of the Bridge V2 and emerging features of this product, such as Bridge* token staking; relay auction, which allows stakeholders to become relays; connection of any EVM\**-compatible blockchains; liquidity management on the EVM side with subsequent buyback of Bridge tokens and their distribution among stakeholders; Bridge V2 management using DAO, with the possibility of creating cross-chain proposals.
-This document is not technical and does not cover actual implementation of the product, but rather gives an idea of the capabilities of TON Bridge V2.
+This document is a simplified version of White Paper for TON bridge V2.
+The following describes both the basic functionality of the bridge V2 and emerging features of this product, such as Bridge* token staking; relay auction, which allows stakeholders to become relays; connection of any EVM\**-compatible blockchains; liquidity management on the EVM side with subsequent buyback of Bridge tokens and their distribution among stakeholders; bridge V2 management using DAO, with the possibility of creating cross-chain proposals.
+This document is not technical and does not cover actual implementation of the product, but rather gives an idea of the capabilities of TON bridge V2.

 \* The Bridge token is a token in the FreeTON network, and the bridge is a protocol that transfers events between EVM networks and FreeTON